wision/node-jsonrpc2/README.md

 This fork is a rewrite with proper testing framework, linted code, compatible with node 0.8.x and 0.10.x, class inheritance, and added functionalities

+## Tools

+Check [jsonrpc2-tools](https://www.npmjs.org/package/jsonrpc2-tools) for some nice additions to this module.

 ## Install

 To install node-jsonrpc2 in the current directory, run: